-The CEO and CSE review financial performance on a monthly basis and every three months prepare a report to the board.
+The CEO reviews financial performance on a monthly basis and every three months prepares a report to the board.
 The board report includes forward forecasts for planning purposes.

 3.3.4.
 FATIGUE MANAGEMENT

 RAAus is committed to managing the fatigue of staff and meets its obligations both in accordance with the Work Health and Safety Act 2011 (Cth) and CASR Part 149.
 Furthermore, RAAus has in place a comprehensive Fatigue Management Policy.